runar-labs/runar-swift/swift-ffi/task10.md

 there shuold be no use of @unchecked Sendable anywhere in the FFI code. that is a code smell.

 current we have:
-public class TransportHandle: @unchecked Sendable {
+public class QuicTransport: @unchecked Sendable {
 struct SendableHandle: @unchecked Sendable {
 public class DiscoveryHandle: @unchecked Sendable {